minio/docs/source/includes/common-replication.rst

 MinIO relies on the immutability protections provided by :ref:`versioning <minio-bucket-versioning>` to support replication and resynchronization.

-Use :mc-cmd:`mc version info` to validate the versioning status of both the sourece and remote buckets. se the :mc-cmd:`mc version enable` command to enable versioning as necessary.
+Use :mc-cmd:`mc version info` to validate the versioning status of both the source and remote buckets.
+Use the :mc-cmd:`mc version enable` command to enable versioning as necessary.

 .. end-replication-requires-versioning